-Following our exploration of the amazing ruined city of Machu Picchu, none of the other ruins around Cuzco seemed impressive anymore.
-We decided to take a detour to explore the amazing Amazon jungle.
+Following our exploration of the amazing ruined city of Machu Picchu, none of the other ruins around Cuzco seemed impressive anymore and we quickly lost interest in spending more time in the area.
+We decided instead to take a detour to explore the amazing Amazon jungle.

 A particularly memorable moment was seeing the milky way while floating down the Amazon river at night, surrounded by fireflies and the buzz of the jungle.
 Just the memory gives me shivers, I have never seen so many stars.
-I was hesitant in going to the Amazon at first (not a fan of spiders), but it turned out the be one the the most memorable parts of my entire 4 month stay in South America.
-I’m so glad I had the chance to see it.
+It was impossible to get photos, but I will always have that memory.

 I was hesitant to go to the Amazon at first (not a fan of gigantic spiders), but it turned out the be one the most memorable parts of my entire 4-month stay in South America.
 I’m so glad I had the chance to see it.
 And the spiders really only came out at night.
 So if you aren’t a fan of spiders, maybe just skip the night tour.